digitalservicebund/a2j-rechtsantragstelle/doc/adr/0005-preview-environment.md

 - The preview environment operates independently of the Strapi API during runtime, serving content via JSON file.
 - The preview environment has all soon-to-be released features unlocked.
-- Unsuccessful end-to-end (E2E) and other tests conducted in staging prevents deployment in the preview environment.
+- App changes go through thorough testing before moving to staging and then to preview.
+- Content changes are also tested before being deployed to the preview environment.
+- Once the preview is confirmed successful, we conduct further testing before deploying to production.
 - The preview environment is accessible without any authentication mechanism.

 ## Consequences